nate-browne/Grading-Scripts/README.md

 #### Setup/Usage

 To use these scripts, clone this directory into your home directory.
-That's actually it.
+That's actually it as far as setup goes (to do this, type `git clone https://github.com/nate-browne/Grading-Scripts.git` or you can download and unzip the folder into your home directory).

-To use them, either add the path to your home directory into your PATH environment variable, or just use ./"name of the script" with the directory you want.
+To use them, either add the path to this directory into your PATH environment variable, or just use ./"name of the script" with the directory you want.
+For reference, this can be done once from the command line by typing the
+following: `echo "export PATH=$PATH:\"/home/linux/ieng6/cs30x/cs30xZZ/Grading-Scripts\"" >> ~/.bashrc`
+where you replace the "ZZ" with your cs30 ID numbers.

 #### Descriptions